LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-3-Starting-the-compiler.md

 ### Lexing

 Before we start turning strings into complex abstract objects, it helps to turn them into something a bit easier to work with.
 In the 'Lexing' stage, that's what we do.
-We simply convert the different types of characters into `tokens` which can be more easily interpretted by our program.
+We simply convert the different types of characters into `tokens` which can be more easily interpreted by our program.

 ### Parsing